Abhishek-Birada/javascript/README.md

 # javascript
 Node js allows developers to write JavaScript code that runs directly in a computer like in vs codes terminal itself instead of in a browser.
-There are also other js environment other than node.js like deno.js etc
+There are also other js environment other than node.js like deno.js etc node is an compiler made by chrome's javascript engine that is v8 engine + some c++ code. every browser has different js engine for runing js code.
 Node js helps in executing the js file and dispalys the output If we don't install node.js then we cant run js file in vs code's terminal. node -v command is used for checking the version of node.js or to check whether node is installed or not.